arcus/education_modules/docs.md

 ```

 If you are aware of any issues with this resource related to inclusion or accessibility, list them here so learners can be forewarned.
 Anything that could create a barrier for a learner, or make it more difficult or frustrating to use the resource counts.
 Common problems are lack of transcript available for videos, lack of alt text (or sufficient written explanation in surrounding text) for images, sites that rely heavily on visual demonstration and/or point-and-click interaction for instruction, and anything that requires a credit card to sign up.

+Note that this text will print just beneath the criteria checklist, but it isn't part of the checklist and won't have a green or yellow check icon.
+We don't include accessibility and inclusion as a criterion intentionally because it isn't reasonable or helpful to assert that something is generally "accessible" or "inclusive" to all learners.

 ### `import`